-They see, they know.I love this picture of a wise woman listening to the guidance of her white owl, facing forwards with knowledge, serenity, poise and gravity.
+They see, they know.I love this picture of a wise woman listening to the guidance of her white owl, facing forward with knowledge and poise.

-Owls, and white owls, in particular, are known as messengers from subtle realms.
-Among first nations, they are totems animals that bring wisdom and intuitive knowledge.
-In Harry Potter’s wizardly world, white owl Hedwig is a gift from fellow wizard Rubeus Hagrid on his eleventh birthday.
+Owls and white owls, in particular, are known as messengers from subtle realms.
+Among First Nations, they are totem animals that bring wisdom and intuitive knowledge.
+In Harry Potter’s world, the white owl Hedwig is a gift from fellow wizard Hagrid on his eleventh birthday.
 Her primary function is to deliver Harry’s mail.
 Literally, she brings him messages.
 She is also his companion, guide and protector.
 I will say that is quite the definition of intuition!

 Albert Einstein said: “The intuitive mind is a sacred gift, and the rational mind is a faithful servant.
 But, unfortunately, we have created a society that honors the servant and has forgotten the gift.”